ArjunNair/Zero-Emulator/docs/porting-status.md

   with Fluent, since it tuned Fluent's own templates for macOS.
-Dialogs size themselves to their content (`SizeToContent` with a MinWidth/MaxWidth, and no fixed-width labels), because a theme's metrics decide how much room the text needs; `DialogSizingTests` fails if any label ends up narrower than its text. `Pipboy.Avalonia.Fx` supplies a `CrtDisplay` panel wrapped around the emulated screen: scanlines, vignette, flicker and noise, off by default (the scan beam it also offers was dropped: it drew phosphor green under every theme), toggled from View > CRT Effects or Options > Appearance and applied without a restart.
-The effects are cosmetic and never touch emulation; a test asserts that enabling them changes the rendered pixels and disabling them restores them exactly.
-Curvature, phosphor glow and a glass reflection come from `Controls/CrtShader.cs`, an SkSL fragment shader compiled by Skia at run time and drawn through Avalonia's Skia canvas (`ISkiaSharpApiLeaseFeature`).
-Skia targets whichever backend it already uses, so this needs no OpenGL and still renders on the software pipeline.
-Cost is per output pixel, and on the software path that matters (measured on an M-series Mac: 3.4 ms at 352x296, 14 ms at 704x592, 70 ms at 1920x1080), so with a GPU context the shader runs at the size it is seen at, and without one it runs at the frame's own resolution into a cached surface and is scaled up.
-This replaced the Fx package's `ProCrtControl`, which needed OpenGL, drew nothing without it, and could not be verified here at all.
-Zero runs in globalization-invariant mode to keep the published output small, with `PredefinedCulturesOnly=false` because Semi constructs a `CultureInfo` for its own localisation; the test project mirrors both settings, so a theme that trips over them fails in tests rather than on the user's next start-up.
+Dialogs size themselves to their content (`SizeToContent` with a MinWidth/MaxWidth, and no fixed-width labels), because a theme's metrics decide how much room the text needs; `DialogSizingTests` fails if any label ends up narrower than its text.
+CRT effects over the emulated screen come from Zero's own SkSL shader in `Controls/CrtShader.cs`, compiled by Skia at run time and drawn through Avalonia's Skia canvas (`ISkiaSharpApiLeaseFeature`): scanlines, vignette, flicker, noise, curvature, phosphor glow, a glass sheen, and edge light that spills the picture onto the surround instead of leaving it black.
+All off by default, toggled from View > CRT Effects and tuned in Options > Appearance, applied without a restart.
+Skia targets whichever backend it already uses, so there is no OpenGL anywhere; cost is per output pixel, so with a GPU context the shader runs at display size and without one it runs at the frame's own resolution into a cached surface and is scaled up (measured on an M-series Mac: 3.4 ms at 352x296 against 70 ms at 1920x1080).
+Scanline frequency is capped at one band per two output pixels, or the bands alias into moire.
+Earlier versions of this used `Pipboy.Avalonia.Fx`, first its `CrtDisplay` overlay and then its OpenGL `ProCrtControl`; both are gone and so is the package.
   Missing: file associations (packaging-level).
 - **Phase 5** started. `dotnet publish` self-contained single-file works for all six RIDs (`packaging/README.md`); GitHub Actions workflow tests on three OSes and publishes artifacts;